Königrufen: Suit cards

 The other half of each suit is made up of the four pip cards (variously known in German as the Skartindeln, Skatindeln, Glatzen or Blätter).
 The difference in rank between the red and black pip cards reminds us that, in earlier Tarock variants, all the cards from Ace to 10 were used.
-Even then, the ranking in the red suits was different from the black ones.
+Even then, the ranking in the red suits was reversed to the black ones.
 When reducing the hand, the six lowest suit cards were removed: 10, 9, 8, 7, 6 and 5 for Hearts and Diamonds, and Ace, 2, 3, 4, 5 and 6 for Spades and Clubs.

 General rules

 There are no unified rules for Königrufen; indeed there is an "unbelievable variety of rules" in this variant of the Tarock game.
 This is seen as an attraction by many, but as a problem by others.
 Tournaments, of course, do publish strict rules which tend to vary little over time and offer some consistency.

 Except where stated, the following description of the rules is based on Mayr and Sedlaczek who, in turn, have drawn from the rules of the Austrian tournament series.